ingeniamc/novantamotion-coding-style/c_cpp_style.md

 ### Version
 Version of C/C++ code use are strongly linked with the development platform.
 Ingenia repositories cover from very low performance micro-controllers up to standard desktop PCs.
 Details about C/C++ version and extensions must be defined on every repository.

 ### Types
 - Use <stdint.h> types whenever is possible.
 - if <stdint.h> is not available, basic types must include the size information.

 >     unsigned integer /* Not allowed */
->     UINT32 /* allowed */
+>     UINT32 /* Allowed */
->     uint32_t /* allowed and prefered */
+>     uint32_t /* Allowed and preferred */

 > This is very critical in embedded systems where the size of an integer varies between MCUs.